 Our consolidated financial statements have been prepared in accordance with GAAP.
 A summary of our significant accounting policies can be found in Note 1 to our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The preparation of these consolidated financial statements requires us to make judgments and estimates that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures.
 These judgements and estimates are based on historical and other factors believed to be reasonable under the circumstances.
-We do not believe that any of our significant accounting policies or estimates meet the definition of critical policies or estimates based upon our interpretation of the guidance provided by the SEC.
+We have identified the policies below as critical to our business operations and understanding of our results of operations.